SIP Calculator

 Want to know how much wealth you can build with a monthly SIP?
 Whether you’re just starting your investment journey or fine-tuning your portfolio, our SIP Calculator Tool gives you instant answers.
 It helps you calculate SIP returns accurately—showing how much you’ll receive by investing a fixed amount every month for a specific period at a certain interest rate.

 A Systematic Investment Plan (SIP) is a smart and disciplined way to invest in mutual funds.
-But many people ask: “What is SIP and how does it work?”
+But many people ask: “What is SIP calculator tool and how does it work?”
 SIP lets you invest a fixed sum regularly—monthly or quarterly—into mutual fund schemes, helping you benefit from rupee cost averaging and the power of compounding.

-For example, if you’re wondering “How much will I get if I invest ₹5000 monthly for 5 years in SIP?” — our SIP calculator does the math in seconds.
+For example, if you’re wondering “How much will I get if I invest ₹5000 monthly for 5 years in SIP?” — our SIP calculator tool does the math in seconds.
 Just enter your investment amount, duration, and expected annual return, and get a complete breakdown of your total investment, estimated returns, and maturity amount.

 Designed for simplicity, speed, and precision, this SIP calculator is ideal for beginners, salaried individuals, and even experienced investors planning long-term goals like retirement, child education, or a dream house.